microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/removeComments.md

 ---
 display: "Remove Comments"
-oneline: "Do not emit comments"
+oneline: "Do not emit comments."
 ---

 Strips all comments from TypeScript files when converting into JavaScript.
 Defaults to `false`.